kj-ndichu/academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi.
 I'm John Ndichu.
 I'm an experienced Software Developer and a Data Scientist with a serious passion in goal achievement and problem solving.
 My key areas of experience and expertise include Web Development, Android Development (Native apps & progressive web apps) and Artificial Intelligence (Deep learning and Neural networks).
-I have worked with various as a Developer.
+I have worked with various companies as a Developer.
 Please follow my links to view my projects that I have taken and also my resume.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "" "newtab" >}}resumé{{< /staticref >}}.